svermeulen/nvim-marksman/README.md

 " let g:Mm_CustomSearchCommand = 'my/custom/file_search.exe'
 ```

+# Profiling Search Methods

+You might wonder what is the optimial value for `g:Mm_SearchPreferenceOrder` for your specific machine.
+You can find out by running `MarksmanProfileSearchMethods [PATH_TO_PROCESS]` where `[PATH_TO_PROCESS]` is replaced by a path to a directory with a large amount of files.
+This will try all the different search methods (rg, ag, etc.) one at a time and report the time each one took.
+This command can also be useful as a way of debugging to make sure you have the tools installed correctly.

 # Credits

 A lot of things for this plugin were shamelessly stolen from [Leaderf](https://github.com/Yggdroot/LeaderF) (thanks @Yggdroot)